coderefinery/mma/_episodes/06-fortran-c.md

 ### Questions

 - Does it converge to the right number?
+- Does it take longer when you increase `num_points`?
 - Why is there no `math.sqrt` in the code?

 ---